tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 Review the solution to the activity and answer any questions that students have.

 * The first question calls for all of the titles rented out by the staff member `Jon Stephens`.
-Therefore, when using subqueries, the `staff_id` of `Jon Stephens` must first be determined so that it can used "up-the-chain" to the `payment`, `rental`, `inventory`, and `film` tables where we finally pull the `title` column.
+Therefore, when using subqueries, the `staff_id` of `Jon Stephens` must first be determined so that it can be used "up-the-chain" to the `payment`, `rental`, `inventory`, and `film` tables where we finally pull the `title` column.

   ```sql
   SELECT title